Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/react-native/index.md

     - [React SDK Releases :material-code-tags-check:](https://github.com/amplitude/Amplitude-ReactNative/releases)

 !!!info "New Analytics SDK for React Native Available in Beta"
-    Amplitude released a new [Analytics SDK for React Native](/data/sdks/react-native-sdk/) available in Beta.
-This new SDK offers a new code architecture and supports plugins, but does not come with [Ampli Wrapper](https://www.docs.developers.amplitude.com/data/ampli/sdk/) yet.
+    We just released a new [Analytics SDK for React Native](/data/sdks/react-native-sdk/) available in Beta.
+The new SDK offers an improved code architecture which supports plugins and React Native Web.

+    The Beta SDK does not yet support the [Ampli Wrapper](https://www.docs.developers.amplitude.com/data/ampli/sdk/).
+If you use Ampli please continue to use the non-Beta SDK at this time.

 --8<-- "includes/ampli-vs-amplitude.md"